2ajoyce/ccpsd-security-policy/Security Program.md

 * Wired Management
 * Wireless Management

+## Access Control
+System and application access wil be granted by the Information Security Officer (ISO) in charge of the school in question.
+The ISO will follow a least access policy that allows users the minumum of required access in order to perform their duties.
+* Authentication - All Users will be assigned a SSID upon entering the CCPSD system.
+Users will be required to set a password complient with standard(NUMBER NOT DEFINED YET)(lists password requirements and duration length).
+* Authorization - Users are authorized to log in at any CCPSD network.
+Access to specific network resources or programs is limited to the school and authorized by the ISO in charge of that school.
+Procedure (BLANK) details the specifics on how to request access to a resource.

+## Security Model
+CCPSD uses the Bell LaPadula Security model.
+This model uses security classifications which are set up by the schools ISO based on job title.
+Special circumstances and access can be handled through procedure (BLANK).
+Different classifications have different network resourcess access permissions and access to different levels of data (PII, ect).

 ## Data Security Categorization
 The following categories are tiered so that every category is a subset of the following categories.
 For example, Personally Identifiable Information is also restricted by the guidelines set in Confidential Information, Internal Information, and Public Information.